Battle of the Beacon Technology:

 IoT Beacon technology can easily be integrated into everyday life.

-The first shopping centers in America are already equipped with beacons.
-If a customer enters the store equipped with beacons, he will be informed about special offers, discounts, and vouchers, or he will be reminded of his birthday voucher that has not yet been redeemed.
+The first shopping centers in America are already equipped with retail beacons.
+If a customer enters the store equipped with proximity beacons, he will be informed about special offers, discounts, and vouchers from advertising beacons, or he will be reminded of his birthday voucher that has not yet been redeemed.
 If the customer has saved the store’s customer card in the associated app, it can already be opened at the checkout.

 Another futuristic use case would be that in the future payment for the purchase will be made automatically when you leave the store.
 For example, beacons could be used as a good alternative to NFC in the mobile payment segment.

 Another area of application can be found in the field of education.
 For example, beacons can block certain students’ apps – such as WhatsApp or Facebook – or immediately block Internet access on their smartphones.
 Furthermore, the presence of the students in the classroom could be checked using beacons.

 Beacons can also be used to support the household.
 For example, if you approach the stove, the cookbook app opens.
 If you approach the refrigerator, the shopping list opens.

 Many stadiums are equipped with beacons that send notifications, broadcast updates on events and discounts in real-time, and allow users to navigate to their reservations.